...

 • Triggers change in high-risk lifestyle behaviors.

-• Significant effects from brief motivational counseling have held up across various real-life clinical settings.
+• Significant effects from brief motivational counseling have been consistently observed across various real-life clinical settings.

 • Invokes behavior change.